Gregor-Gottschewski/pytrng/README.md

 print("Sensor temperatures: " + str(dc.get_sensors()))
 ```

-You can create your own `DataPool` if you do not want to use all the TRNG-data and/or add
+You create your own `DataPool` to use custom input data:
-some custom data:

 ```python
 from src.pytrng import pytrng
 from src.pytrng import DataPool